CarterPerkins/summarization-senationalism/README.md

 ![Subjectivity bar](figures/subjectivity_bar.png)

+* Subjectivity scores were calculated with the TextBlob sentiment analysis package.
 * The bar chart y axis reflects the deviation between the actual headline subjectivity and the generated headline subjectivity. i.e. (actual_headline_subjectivity - generated_headline_subjectivity).
 * As the generated headlines try to summarise the article, while the original headlines might have more subjective keywords, most of the differences are positive, notably barring the New York Times